0 Part Course |

 • Subjecting the valuation to sensitivity

-• Case study example of valuing a financial institution
+• Case study example of valuing financial services firms and institutions

 Evaluating the FI Revenue Base: Strategic Risk